slurmulon/gooey-spec/README.md

 ### Design

-- Complete interopability with any JSON-based Hypermedia specification (JSON Hyper-Schema, JSON L-D, HAL, Siren, etc.)
 - Differentiate between state classes/schemas and state instances
 - Allow freedom of implementation beyond the core semantics constructs, especially `rels`
 - Targeted at the most common state management problems, such as normalized vs denormalized representations and multiple sources of data
 - States can be initialized from one or more of the provided sources
+- State transitions may be version controlled
 - Support referencing of elements using JSON Pointers in order to keep definitions DRY
 - Complementary and minimally invasive.
 You don't always have to use it
+- Complete interopability with any JSON-based Hypermedia specification (JSON Hyper-Schema, JSON L-D, HAL, Siren, etc.)

 ### Flows